Music Therapists

 Board-certified music therapists at Norton Healthcare use their compassion and joy for music to help patients in Louisville and Southern Indiana cope with a broad range of illnesses.

 Katie Cowan, MT-BC, NICU-MT, is a board-certified music therapist working downtown at Norton Children’s Hospital and Norton Hospital.
 She is a graduate of the University of Louisville with a bachelor’s degree in music therapy.
-She is certified as a neonatal intensive care unit (NICU) music therapist through the Florida State University College of Music, Tallahassee.
+She is certified as a neonatal intensive care unit music therapist through the Florida State University College of Music, Tallahassee.

 Katie works with children and adults in the behavioral health setting, providing group and individual consultations daily.
 She has a passion for creating and sharing music with others as they work through times of pain and healing.
 In her spare time, Katie enjoys playing bassoon, gardening and cooking new recipes.